 It’s very common for hospitals to give witch hazel pads to new moms to soothe the area, especially if they needed to get stitches.
 There’s no actual scientific research to back this claim up, but it can help the itching, swelling, and general pain that accompanies hemorrhoids.
-It even has hemostatic properties, which means it can prevent bleeding that was caused by hemorrhoids.
+It even has hemostatic properties, which means that it can prevent bleeding that was caused by hemorrhoids.

-Witch Hazel For Hair Explained
+1. Witch Hazel For Hair Explained

+How can you use witch hazel for hair?
 If you have an overabundance of oil buildup on your scalp, then witch hazel may just be your new best friend.
 Using it on your scalp can actually leave your hair looking shinier and healthier with more volume.
 It’s especially great for removing any unwanted odors.

 Think about the last time you went to a bonfire or you were with a friend that was smoking.
 Your hair probably stunk after.
-With Witch Hazel, it doesn’t have to.
-It’s even great for the base of your neck to treat bug bites or acne since that’s where sweat tends to build up.
+With witch hazel, it doesn’t have to.
+It’s even great for the base of your neck to treat bug bites or acne, since that’s where sweat tends to build up.

 Using it may also make your scalp less sensitive to products you used to not be able to use.
 It can also help prevent ingrown hairs.
 After you shave, you can apply some witch hazel to soothe razor burn and prevent the formation of those stubborn ingrown hairs.
 It can also soothe your skin after waxing.

-Witch Hazel For Skin Explained
+4. Witch Hazel For Skin Explained

 Using witch hazel compared to other products takes a much more natural route for your skin.
 When you use it, you know exactly what’s going onto your skin.
-Even though the word isn’t meant to have anything to do with witches, this stuff is sort of like magic.
+Even though the word isn’t meant to have anything to do with witches, this stuff is sort of like magic!

 Our skin is not only our largest organ, but it’s also the most vulnerable.
 Every life stressor ends up appearing on our skin, like aging, infections, puffiness, and inflammation.
 Therefore, it’s important to use natural antioxidants and anti-inflammatory agents to help fight the daily damage that our skin deals with.

-How To Use Witch Hazel For Acne
+7. How To Use Witch Hazel For Acne

 Everyone suffers from some form of acne at some point in their life.
 If you say you’ve never had to deal with a stubborn zit, then I’d say you’re a liar.
 If you have acne-prone skin, then witch hazel can slow down inflammation while treating the redness, oiliness, and even bleeding.